DuLab-SYSU/Flu_B/README.md

 # Code and Data for
-**Unraveling the Mechanism Behind the Potential Extinction of the B/Yamagata Lineage of Influenza B Viruses**
+**Unraveling the mechanism behind the probable extinction of the B/Yamagata lineage of influenza B viruses**

 This repository contains the code and datasets required to reproduce the results presented in the manuscript.